Dynamic QoS-Aware Traffic Planning for Time-Triggered Flows in the Real-time Data Plane: Conclusion and Outlook

 \section{Conclusion and Outlook}

-In this paper, we presented a novel approach for offensive dynamic traffic planning, which allows to reconfigure active flows to achieve better network utilization, and a novel algorithm for computing these traffic plans.
+In this paper, we presented a novel approach for offensive dynamic traffic planning, which allows for the reconfiguration of active flows to achieve better network utilization, and a novel algorithm for computing these traffic plans.
 We are able to quantify and control the QoS degradation a flow may suffer during such reconfigurations.
 Our evaluations show that we can efficiently compute updated traffic plans for scenarios with hundreds of active flows.

-Interesting directions for future work include investigating memory-access optimized conflict graph data-structures and the relaxation of the zero-queuing constraint, as well as protocols and concepts for error-handling during the traffic plan deployment.
+Interesting directions for future work include investigating memory-access optimized conflict graph data-structures and the relaxation of the zero-queuing constraint, as well as protocols and concepts for error-handling while computing the traffic plan and during traffic plan deployment.